klayu/t2/content/en/blog/passive-income-on-h1b.md

 Investing in treasury bills is straightforward.
 You can invest in them directly through the TreasuryDirect.com website, or you can buy them through a broker like Fidelity or Vanguard.
 Here are the steps to invest in T-bills:

-1. Open a TreasuryDirect account: If you want to invest directly in T-bills, you need to open a TreasuryDirect account.
+**1. Open a TreasuryDirect account**: If you want to invest directly in T-bills, you need to open a TreasuryDirect account.
 The process is simple and can be done online.

-2. Fund your account: Once your account is open, you need to fund it.
+**2. Fund your account**: Once your account is open, you need to fund it.
 You can do this through a bank transfer, a payroll deduction, or a check.

-3. Buy T-bills: Once your account is funded, you can buy T-bills through the TreasuryDirect website.
+**3. Buy T-bills**: Once your account is funded, you can buy T-bills through the TreasuryDirect website.
 You can choose the maturity date and the amount you want to invest.

-4. Receive interest payments: When the T-bill matures, you will receive the face value of the bill plus the interest earned.
+**4. Receive interest payments**: When the T-bill matures, you will receive the face value of the bill plus the interest earned.

 TOTAL SAVED A MONTH : 83$ + 37$ = 120$